Top of the page

-Doctors don't know why some women have PMS and others don't.
-They also don't know why some women have worse symptoms than others.
+Doctors don't know why some people have PMS and others don't.
+They also don't know why some people have worse symptoms than others.

 There are different symptoms of PMS.
 You may have bloating or muscle aches.
 You may also feel moody or have trouble sleeping.
-Some women crave certain foods.
+You may crave certain foods.

 Any of these symptoms can get in the way of how well you feel.
-They may also affect your work or your relationships.
+They may also affect your relationships, or your work or school.
 Home treatments and medicines can help you feel better.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call your doctor or nurse call line now or seek immediate medical care if: